 - Freshly ground black pepper

-1 Preheat the oven to 350°.
-In a large bowl, mix mustard with the honey, and olive oil.
+2 Make honey mustard sauce: In a medium bowl, whisk together the mustard, honey, and olive oil.
 Add a pinch of salt and taste.
 Add more salt and mustard until you get the flavor where you want it.

 Sprinkle some freshly ground black pepper over the chicken before you serve.